 Biography

 After graduating in 2007 with a first-class honours degree in English Literature from the University of Wales Aberystwyth, Amy spent several years working in business and administration before enrolling on the MA English Literatures programme at Keele in 2018.
-After graduating with Distinction from her MA, Amy stayed on at Keele to undertake her NWCDTP AHRC funded PhD under the supervision of Professor Nicholas Seager, Professor David Amigoni, and Professor David Matthews (University of Manchester).
+Amy stayed on at Keele to undertake her NWCDTP AHRC funded PhD, entitled 'King Arthur in British Literature, 1660-1815', under the supervision of Professor Nicholas Seager, Professor David Amigoni, and Professor David Matthews (University of Manchester).
+She passed her viva without correction in August 2024.

-Alongside completing her PhD, Amy has worked as an Associate Lecturer in English Literature at Staffordshire University and a Sessional Tutor in English Literature at Keele.
+Whilst completing her PhD, Amy worked as an Associate Lecturer in English Literature at Staffordshire University, a Sessional Tutor in English Literature at Keele and a Research Development Officer within the Keele Doctoral Academy.
 She was also a P. J. C Field Visiting Fellow to the Centre for Arthurian Studies at the University of Bangor in 2023.

 Research and scholarship

-My doctoral thesis examines literary engagements with Arthurian legend across the long eighteenth-century, considering the ways in which reworkings of Arthur intervene in debates about historiography, gender, class, and national identity.
+My doctoral thesis examined literary engagements with Arthurian legend across the long eighteenth-century, considering the ways in which reworkings of Arthur intervene in debates about historiography, gender, class, and national identity.

 I am particularly interested in exploring nationalisation of cultural mythologies and in examining the intersections between gendered and national identities within my work.